maehw/WebNQC/README.md

 - Make the UI nice for good UX
 - Add i18n support
 - Add [Blockly](https://developers.google.com/blockly) support for visual programming and generate NQC code from it (should be another project which uses WebNQC behind the scenes)
+- Add syntax highlighting to the editor (`textarea`)
+- Add parsing of error message, e.g. to highlight the first line (or all lines) where an error is indicated